kj89/testnet_manuals/archway/README.md

 ## Usefull tools I have created for Archway
 > To generate gentx for torii-1 testnet please navigate to [Generate gentx for torii-1 incentivized testnet](https://github.com/kj89/testnet_manuals/blob/main/archway/gentx/README.md)
 >
-> To set up monitoring for your validator node navigate to [How to set up monitoring stack for your cosmos validator](https://github.com/kj89/cosmos_node_monitoring/blob/master/README.md)
+> To set up monitoring for your validator node navigate to [Set up monitoring and alerting for Archway validator](https://github.com/kj89/testnet_manuals/blob/main/archway/monitoring/README.md)

 ## Set up your Archway fullnode
 You can setup your Archway fullnode in few minutes by using automated script below.
 It will prompt you to input your validator node name!